Jack Crenshaw

 Performed seminal study of circumlunar trajectories, precursor to Apollo.
 Performed studies on trajectory optimization, solar sails.
 Invented thin-film image intensifier tube.

-Jack Crenshaw Skills
+Jack Crenshaw education

 Auburn University

-Physics
+M.S., Physics

 Auburn University

-Physics
+B.S., Physics

 Auburn University

-Frequently Asked Questions about Jack Crenshaw
+Frequently asked questions about Jack Crenshaw

 What company does Jack Crenshaw work for?

-Jack Crenshaw works for Ptscientists Gmbh
+Jack Crenshaw works for PTScientists GmbH.

 What is Jack Crenshaw's email address?